Who Pays for Care at Home?

 Alternatively, if a person with dementia or a carer has been assessed as needing community care services, their local authority may agree to give them money so that they can arrange and pay for these services themselves.
 These payments are called direct payments.

-The Age Concern factsheet Paying for care and support at home explains what assistance may be available to help meet the financial cost of maintaining care at home.
+The Age UK factsheet Paying for care and support at home explains what assistance may be available to help meet the financial cost of maintaining care at home.

 It is possible for people to remain at home even when they have very high health care needs.
-The leaflet Guide to fully funded NHS care (PDF, 297KB) explains what happens when someone's health needs are such that it is the responsibility of the NHS to provide all of the care that they need.
+The leaflet NHS continuing healthcare and NHS funded nursing care (PDF, 328KB) explains what happens when someone's health needs are such that it is the responsibility of the NHS to provide all of the care that they need.

 Paying Care Home Fees

 People who have to self-fund, and live in a Nursing Home, may benefit from a slight reduction in fees due to NHS-funded nursing care.
 The "registered nursing care contribution" (RNCC) assessment places the resident's nursing care needs into one of three bands: high, medium and low, each of which receives a different level of NHS funding contribution.
 The money is paid direct to the Nursing Home.
-For further details, see the Alzheimer's Society factsheet NHS-funded nursing care and Age Concern factsheet Continuing NHS health care, NHS funded registered nursing care and intermediate care.
+For further details, see the Alzheimer's Society factsheet NHS-funded nursing care.

 The Department of Health provides an explanation of the charging system for residential care home fees.
 The Alzheimer's Society has produced a factsheet on paying care home fees.